neil7057/all-about-autism/README.md

     * Quiz - A fun quiz to test the user's knowledge of Autism.
     * Comments - A form to allow the user to send comments or requests for further information.

-    * There are also 2 additional sub pages:
+    * There is one additional sub page and a confirmation popup on sucessful email sending:
-        -   A Confirmation thank you popup for when a user has submitted a form.
+        -   A Confirmation thank you popup for when a user has submitted a form and an email has successfully been sent.
         -   A 404 page for when a user lands on a non-existent page.

     The site has a navbar which remains central to the screen on desktop, tablet and mobile, this allows a user to access any page they need at any time and is suitable for a first time or returning visitor.
+The active button is a different shape to distinguish it.
 There is also a footer on every page with links to social media sites and the Comments page.

     Social media links all point to the Autism UK LinkedIn, Facebook, Twitter (X), Youtube resources and the main Autism UK website.